fmcgeough/fmcgeough.github.io/_posts/2024-10-17-good-elixir-doc-ecto.md

       end
 ```

-## Why does CHANGELOG.md show up as Changelog for v3.x
+## Why does CHANGELOG.md become Changelog for v3.x?

 There is nothing in mix.exs indicating that ex_doc should change the name of CHANGELOG.md to the name that actually shows in the generated doc "Changelog for v3.x" so how is this accomplished?
 If you open CHANGELOG.md you can see where this is coming from.